DBCG/aphl-vsm/vsp/docs/tx-ecosystem-comparison.md

 TX: [Code System Functionality](https://hl7.org/fhir/uv/tx-ecosystem/requirements.html#code-system-functionality)

-> TX: This bullet: "CodeSystem.content.
+> TX Comment: This bullet: "CodeSystem.content.
 Servers SHALL not process $expand or $validate-code requests on CodeSystems that have content = not-present or example.
 Servers SHALL reflect content = fragment in an error message if the code is not valid against a fragment." seems inconsistent with the definition of supported code systems?
 Can't I make a CodeSystem resource available with content=not-present for a supported code system?

 ## Value Sets